Dr Segun Fatumo

 Dr Fatumo has been featured in notable media outlets including Science Magazine, Forbe, LSHTM press, SciDev.Net, African Vibes, Research Professional, etc. He gives regular invited and keynote presentations at major conferences around the globe and reviews for several high impact journals including serving as associate editor and member of editorial board.

 Dr Fatumo received postdoctoral training in genetic epidemiology at the University of Cambridge and Wellcome Sanger Institute and a postdoctoral fellowship in Bioinformatics at the University of Georgia, Athens, USA.
 Prior to that, He had postgraduate training in applied Bioinformatics at the University of Cologne, Germany and Ph.D. in Computer Science (Bioinformatics specialization) from Covenant University, Nigeria.
 During his Ph.D.
-Programme, Segun developed a model which identified twenty-two (22) potential novel drug targets against malaria, some of which have been tested and validated experimentally.
+Programme, he developed a model which identified twenty-two (22) potential novel drug targets against malaria, some of which have been tested and validated experimentally.

 Dr. Fatumo is the Founder and pioneer President of the Nigerian Bioinformatics and Genomics Network.
 He is the immediate past vice-president of the African Society for Bioinformatics and Computational Biology (ASBCB).

-My work largely centres on the genetic basis of Non-communicable diseases, particularly chronic kidney disease, lipid metabolism, coronary artery and infectious disease, and the use of genetic tools for causal inference.
+My work largely centres on the genetic basis of Non-communicable diseases, particularly chronic kidney disease, diabetes, lipid metabolism, coronary artery and infectious disease, and the use of genetic tools for causal inference.